51cats/sparrow-splash/README.md

-This is a simple, Javascript, animated slash-screen experiment with clickable, bouncy parts.
+This is a simple, Javascript, animated splash-screen experiment with clickable, bouncy parts.

-I don't know jQuery, and I don't know why this animation doesn't work quite right on Chrome web browsers yet will work right on others such a Firefox.
+I don't know jQuery, and I don't know why this animation doesn't work quite right on Chrome web browsers, yet it will work right on other browsers such a Firefox.

 KNOWN CHROME ISSUES: